borisbordeaux/ARSudokuSolver/README.md

 ### Step 7

-I use the transformation from the square to the quadrilateral made of the contours of the detected grid to project the numbers at the place of the grid.
+I use the transformation from the square to the quadrilateral representing the contours of the detected grid to project the numbers at the place of the grid.
 ![Completed sudoku projected](./pictures/step6.jpg)

 ### Step 8